 In addition to the tow and impound fee for your car and potentially missing a day of work, you’re looking at thousands of dollars in attorney’s fees, court costs, fines ($250 for a first conviction and $500 for a second), and driver’s license reinstatement fees.
 That’s not to mention the bail money that the courts will hold until your case clears.

-The past few years have seen thousands of DUI related crashes in Virginia.
+The past few years have seen thousands of DUI related crashes in Denver.
 You won’t find that it is uncommon those crashes to end up in court.
 DUI expenses increase when you need legal representation.
 You need to make sure that the help you do hire is worth the costs.
 States like Virginia require firms like our friends at Nova Legal Group work to handle some of the strictest laws in the country.

 You’ll Have a Criminal History